inominate/eve-api-proxy/README.md

 Default is 60 seconds.

 ##### `MaxErrors`
 The maximum number of errors that can occur over any given ErrorPeriod.
+This number should always be greater than the number of workers or else workers will be held up in order go guarantee the limit is not broken.
 Default is 20.

 ##### `CacheDir`
 The directory in which cached API data will be stored.
 Default is ./cache/